rochiecuevas/Academy_of_Py/README.md

 ## Data Analyses
 ### District Overview
-To characterise the PySchool District, the data was first grouped by school.
+To characterise the PySchool District, the data was first grouped by `school name`.

 ```python
 # group the data by school
 school_grped = school_data_complete.groupby("school_name")
 ```

-Then, the basic information about the district was determined.
+Then, the basic information about the district was determined, including the number of schools, the student population size, the district education budget, and the average scores for the two tests.

 ```python
 # descriptive statistics